I actually think Trump versus Fox News, at least the incarnation of last week is over.

 I don't care.

-Some people would be embarrassment, not me.
+Some people would be embarrassed, but not me.

-Not I. I didn't know about this menstrual cycle synchronization phenomenon with women who live together in the same buildings and so forth.
+I didn't know about this menstrual cycle synchronization phenomenon with women who live together in the same buildings and so forth.

 And I did not know about that.

-So I came up with a way we found out that Noriega was hiding.
+So I came up with a way, we found out that Noriega was hiding, found out where he was.

-Panama was the papal nuncio.
+Panama, he was the papal nuncio.

 He was hiding in there because he figured nobody would launch an attack on a Catholic church building in order to get him out.